Md-Farhan-coder/responsive-motion-effect-website/README.md

 3. **Start the development server:**

     ```bash
-    npm start
+    npm run dev
     ```

-    The application will run on `http://localhost:3000`.
+    The application will run on `http://localhost:5173`.

 ## Usage

-Once the development server is running, open your browser and navigate to `http://localhost:3000`.
+Once the development server is running, open your browser and navigate to `http://localhost:5173`.
 You can interact with the motion effect by hovering over the designated elements to see the animations in action.

 ## Hosting